 On June 10, the Manitoba Government announced the 4-3-2-One Great Summer Reopening Path (the “Reopening Plan”), which focuses on four reopening categories, three holiday milestones, and two public health responsibilities.
 The Reopening Plan ultimately sets out the easing of restrictions as vaccination levels rise over the summer months.

-Update: The Province announced on July 14 that it would be easing public health restrictions on Saturday, July 17, over two weeks ahead of the anticipated August 2 milestone.
-At the time of publishing this article, almost 77% of eligible Manitobans (i.e., aged 12 and up) have received their first vaccination dose and more than 58% have received both doses.
+Update: The Province announced on August 3 that it would be significantly lifting public health restrictions on Saturday, August 7, about a month ahead of the anticipated Labour Day milestone.
+At the time of publishing this article, at least 80% of eligible Manitobans (i.e., aged 12 and up) have received their first vaccination dose and more than 70% have received both doses.

 The four reopening categories include, (1) gathering and socializing, (2) travel and tourism, (3) shopping and services and (4) dining and entertainment.
 The three holiday milestones and associated public health measures are:

 - Canada Day (July 1): opening businesses, services and facilities at 25% capacity or more and increasing gathering sizes for some sectors

 - August long weekend (August 2): opening businesses, services and facilities at 50% capacity or more and increasing gathering sizes, with fewer restrictions for specific sectors

 - Labour Day (September 6): reopening all businesses, services and businesses, with limited restrictions

 Further, the two public health responsibilities include Manitobans both getting vaccinated and following ongoing public health orders.